MSci Anatomical Sciences

 |Available as a free choice unit?||No|

-In Human Anatomy and Histology you will focus on the alimentary and urinary systems, learning about the structure and the pathologies that may occur in these systems.
+In Human Anatomy and Histology you will focus on the alimentary system, learning about the macro and micro structure and the pathologies that may occur in this system.

 |Unit title||Unit code||Requirement type||Description|

-The aims are to integrate anatomy and histology of the human alimentary and urinary systems with clinical topics.
+The aims are to integrate anatomy and histology of the human alimentary system with clinical topics.

-• Understand the anatomy of the alimentary and urinary systems
+• Understand the anatomy of the alimentary system

 • Understand the structural arrangement of the abdomen and its contents